lazyky/meripseqpipe/README.md

 ## Introduction

 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It comes with docker containers making installation trivial and results highly reproducible.N6-methyladenosine (m6A) is the most prevalent modification in the mRNA of many eukaryotic species, including yeast, plants, flies, and mammals.
-In order to analyze m6A-seq data, we developed a user-friendly, integrated analysis pipeline called m6APipe based on Nextflow.
-It integrated ten main functional modules including preprocessing, QC, read mapping, peak calling, merging peaks, differential methylation analysis, differential expression analysis, motif search, annotation, and data visualization.
+In order to analyze m6A-seq data, we developed a user-friendly, integrated analysis pipeline called MeRIPseqPipe based on Nextflow.
+It integrated ten main functional modules including data preprocessing, quality control, read mapping, peak calling, peak merging, motif searching, peak annotation,differential methylation analysis, differential expression analysis, and data visualization.

 ## Quick Start